Function Reference

 Remarks

-If two AutoIt scripts set the same HotKeys, you should avoid running those scripts simultaneously.
-(The second script cannot capture the hotkey unless the first script terminates or unregisters the key prior to the second script setting the hotkey.)
+If two AutoIt scripts set the same hotkeys, you should avoid running those scripts simultaneously as the second script cannot capture the hotkey unless the first script terminates or unregisters the key prior to the second script setting the hotkey.
+If the scripts use GUIs, then consider using GUISetAccelerators as these keys are only active when the parent GUI is active.

 A hotkey-press *typically* interrupts the active AutoIt function/statement and runs its user function until it completes or is interrupted.
 Exceptions are as follows: